Skip to main content

 "Are you okay with this?"

-When not confronted, sexist jokes, comments and norms of entitlement facilitate space that is permissive of sexual violence and gender-based harassment.
+When not confronted, sexist jokes, comments, and norms facilitate space that is permissive of sexual violence and gender-based harassment.
 Think of interpersonal violence along a continuum or pyramid where comments and jokes sit at the foundation of that pyramid.
-Confronting sexist comments, jokes and inappropriate norms, knocks out that foundation so that more egregious behaviors are not supported in our community.
+Confronting sexist comments, jokes, and inappropriate norms, knocks out that foundation so that more egregious behaviors are not supported in our community.

 Intervene when you see potential for harm or injustice